drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 Figure 3. here

-Step length of five steps before and after crossing the barrier were calculated using the 3D coordinates of the markers on the heel (see Figure 3).
-Step 3 length (ST3) was the distance from the heel of the leading foot to the heel of the lagging foot when crossing the barrier which occurred when the leading foot has just passed the barrier and the lagging foot was still behind.
-Step 1 (ST1) and 2 (ST2) lengths were the step length of two and one step before crossing the barrier, respectively.
+The step length of five steps before and after crossing the barrier were calculated using the 3D coordinates of the markers on the heel (see Figure 3).
+Step 3 length (ST3) was the distance from the heel of the leading foot to the heel of the lagging foot when crossing the barrier, which occurred when the leading foot had just passed the barrier and the lagging foot was still behind.
+Step 1 (ST1) and 2 (ST2) lengths were the step length of two and one steps before crossing the barrier, respectively.
 Step 4 (ST4) and 5 (ST5) lengths were the step length of one and two steps after crossing the barrier, respectively (see Figure 4).